aljazerzen/articles/prql-2/functional-database.md

 ## Running real relations

 Up to this point, we were talking language design without a clear justification.
-Language being cool is fine, but it is much more important that the language is actaully the right tool for the job.
+Language being cool is fine, but it is much more important that the language is actually the right tool for the job.

 The job, in the case of PRQL, is querying databases.